anoma/nspec/overrides/templates/engine-template.md

 	TimeStampingServerState := Nat;
     ```

 !!! warning

-	The clock is "external" to engine instances.
+	The local clocks of engine instances are "external" to engine instances.
-	If you want to use time,
+	If you need information about wall-clock time,
 	you can only keep track of "time stamps"
 	of triggers.
 	Use clocks only if necessary.
+	Hoever, each Anoma node may at some point in time have
+	a node-wide wall-clock time service.

 ### Message type(s)